Managing Stock Levels

-Its availability on your store can be determined by the Available to Sell value on the Stock Level object.
+When Track Inventory = true, a product’s availability in your store can be determined by the Available to Sell value on the Stock Level record.
 When Available to Sell is 0 or below, the product won’t be able to be purchased from your store unless the Stock Level has Backorder enabled.
-The Count on Hand figure will remain the same until the product has been shipped and has left your warehouse or physical store.
+The Count on Hand figure will remain the same until the product has been shipped and has left your Stock Location (warehouse or physical store, etc.).

 Key Calculations